-Once you have these key’s values cleaned up, you have successfully disabled any unwanted programs from starting up.
+Once these key’s values are cleaned up, you have successfully disabled any unwanted programs from starting up.

-I found on many occasions that items aren’t all present in the Task Manager’s startup settings.
+On many occasions, items aren’t all present in the Task Manager’s startup settings.
 So going through and removing the registry values is the only way to be thorough.

 Between these two methods, you will have everything you don’t want running on startup completely disabled.

-There are two other entities that could still run, but they aren’t programs.
+Two other entities could still run, but they aren’t programs.
 One of them would be tasks and other services.

-Once your startup items are cleaned up, you will enjoy a computer that will run more efficiently and that has extra memory freed up.
+Once your startup items are cleaned up, you will enjoy a computer that runs more efficiently and has extra memory freed up.